JeremyKono/hummingbot/README.md

 ## Hummingbot Exchange Certification

-Hummingbot's Exchange Certification program is a community-driven process that selects certain exchanges in the Hummingbot codebase to be certified.
+[Hummingbot's Exchange Certification]((https://hummingbot.org/maintenance/certification/) program is a community-driven process that selects certain exchanges in the Hummingbot codebase to be certified.
 Certified exchanges are clearly differentiated from non-certified exchanges in the Hummingbot client and documentation, get developer bounties to fund bug fixes and improvements, priority support, and other benefits.
-Learn more [here](https://hummingbot.org/maintenance/certification/)

 ## Certified Cryptocurrency Exchanges